 At Proponent, we have long-supported sustainability within the aerospace industry (sometimes referred to as “green aviation”), but CORSIA represents a huge leap forward not just for the aviation sector, but also for the future of our planet.
 This is the first global carbon emissions-offsetting agreement for any global industry sector, and it has been nearly unanimously praised by the member states of the ICAO, the airlines and other aircraft operators, as well as additional stakeholders.

 The fact that all of these parties were able to agree on the necessity of capping aviation CO2 emissions speaks to the importance that this issue holds globally.
-And the fact that the ICAO has been able to follow up the agreement with such swift action bodes well for the global success of the CORSIA scheme.
+And the fact that the ICAO has been able to follow up on the agreement with such swift action bodes well for the global success of the CORSIA scheme.

 We’ll be following this program closely to determine how it affects our customers and partners.
 CORSIA is not only a huge deal for the International aviation community, but there could be a positive global impact.
 More in-depth information on CORSIA implementation and assistance is available on the ICAO website.